“Love never gives up. Love cares for others more than for self”

 1 Corinthians 13:1

-Someone shared this story with me and it reminded me of how often we make judgments about situations or people without knowing all the facts.
-How wrong we can be:
+This story reminds me of how often we make judgements about situations or people without knowing the facts.
+How wrong we can be.

 “Yes,” the father replied, “I suppose you are right.
 But you see, we have just come from the hospital.
 Their mother died this morning.
 They don’t know how to handle it and neither do I.”